ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.md

 - error: some error, but not capable of stop program;

-- critical: something that stops the running program.
+- critical: something that could stop the running program.

+## Documentation

+Documentation is the key to keep all information and necessary instructions to others.
+We use the reStructured text format (rst) for all docs.

+All new functions, classes, files, must be documented with all arguments, returns, exceptions.
+Whithout this it should not pass the tests.

+The better example is to see the current files to get the style.
+We are using the Google Format and Sphinx for generating the docs.

 ## Guide to QDarkStyle

+### Structure of the Example

 Now you can use our example to work on the stylesheet.
 It has all possible